What is it and why is its

 Carbon offsetting is essentially the act of compensating for one’s greenhouse gas emissions by supporting or funding an environmental project elsewhere, with an overall aim to improve public health, promote sustainable consumption and/or reduce poverty.

 From waste management programmes and ecosystem conservation to the development of renewable energy projects, offsetting is diverse in its scope.
-In 2019, the market for offsetting was valued at over $600 million USD, a figure which is thought to more than triple to an estimated $200 billion by 2050.
+In 2019, the market for offsetting was valued at over $600 million USD, a figure which is thought to grow by more than 333 times to an estimated $200 billion by 2050.

 The astounding rise in popularity of carbon offsets has brought about a lot of criticism and controversy (especially amongst activists) as a result of the goal of offsetting often being misunderstood.

 Why is carbon offsetting on the rise?

 Carbon offsetting has experienced a meteoric rise in popularity in recent years as both consumers and government institutions have prioritsed climate action and sustainability initiatives, pushing many companies to set plans for net carbon neutrality.
 In 2019, corporate carbon offsetting pledges rounded up to around 104 MtCO2e, setting a new all-time record.

 To put that into perspective, that would be the equivalent to completely eliminating the carbon footprints of approximately 18 million British citizens.
 This interest in corporate carbon offsetting is only projected to rise, with some estimating forecasted growth of x15 by 2030.